skellis46/slipbox/somatics unlimited.md

 Millman article here [@millman-2023-online] -- bloody fascinating

 - dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
-- indebted to Ginot -- but also to a lesser extent Nuding. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
+- indebted to Ginot. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
 Anna Pakes.
 Erin Brannigan

 # Admin